Washington DC Travel Guide

 The political and patriotic heart of the US, Washington DC is packed full of monuments and museums, with enough grandeur and history to impress any traveller:

-As befits the political powerhouse of the nation, and perhaps even of the world, Washington DC draws thousands of tourists every day who come to see the iconic sights, visit the superb, usually free museums and generally have a jolly good time.
-Serious stuff may be going on behind some of the beautiful façades, but in the green parks, top-notch restaurants, and buzzing bars Washington DC enjoys plenty of fun during its working days.
+As befits the political powerhouse of the nation, and perhaps even of the world, Washington DC draws thousands of tourists every day who come to see the iconic sights, visit the superb, usually free museums and generally have a wonderful time.
+While weighty political matters are being debated behind some of the beautiful façades, visitors can enjoy the green parks, top-notch restaurants, energetic nightlife, quality shopping, and buzzing bars.

-Anyone who has a yen to see where world-changing decisions are made should travel to Washington DC, where a wealth of historic sightseeing attractions awaits.
-The city is also an alluring destination for shopping and is known for its energetic nightlife.
+Anyone who has a dime to see where world-changing decisions are made should travel to Washington DC, where a wealth of historic sightseeing attractions awaits.

 Best time to visit Washington DC